 She happily admits she has an ‘obsession’ for old Russian lenses because of the Bokeh they produce and she owns every Lensbaby from the ever expanding company as the soft focus they offer creates mood and atmosphere.

 She has also recently expended her knowledge by experimenting with Cyanotypes on glass and is now offering these 'one off' pieces of art for sale.

-  Mentoring for the British Institute of Professional Photography is also one of Annemarie's pleasures as she feels a compulsion to guide young and ambitious photographers to where they want to be in their careers.
+Mentoring for the British Institute of Professional Photography is also one of Annemarie's passions as she feels a need to guide young and ambitious photographers to where they want to be in their careers.
 She became a fellow of the institute in 2011 and has judged the national awards and qualification panels on several occasions.